d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 Some of the most useful operators in linear algebra are *norms*.
 Informally, the norm of a vector tells us how *big* it is.
-For instance, the $\\ell_2$ norm measures the (Euclidean) length of a vector.
+For instance, the $\ell_2$ norm measures the (Euclidean) length of a vector.
-Here, we are employing a notion of *size* that concerns the magnitude a vector's components (not its dimensionality).
+Here, we are employing a notion of *size* that concerns the magnitude of a vector's components (not its dimensionality).

 A norm is a function $\| \cdot \|$ that maps a vector